-The Civil Procedure Act sets out different ways to submit collective actions.
-The simplest type of collective action involves the consolidation of the claims of multiple plaintiffs, provided that there exists a link between all the actions through the same object or the same petition.54 Moreover, although class actions are not technically recognised under Spanish law, Article 11 of the Civil Procedure Act includes some provisions in relation to collective legal standing in cases that are limited to the defence of the interests of 'consumers and final users'.
+Law 1/2000 of 7 January 2000 on Civil Procedure (the Civil Procedure Act) sets out different ways to submit collective actions.
+The simplest type of collective action involves the consolidation of the claims of multiple plaintiffs, provided that there exists a link between all the actions through the same object or the same petition.51 Moreover, although class actions are not technically recognised under Spanish law, Article 11 of the Civil Procedure Act includes some provisions in relation to collective legal standing in cases that are limited to the defence of the interests of 'consumers and final users'.
 Consumers' associations have standing to protect not only the interests of their associates but also the general interests of all consumers and final users.
 This could be applicable to antitrust cases, particularly those involving the declaration of antitrust infringements or injunctions.

-When a consumers' association initiates a collective action under Article 11(2) to 11(3), the admission of the claim will be made public.55
+When a consumers' association initiates a collective action under Article 11(2) to 11(3), the admission of the claim will be made public.52

-1 Alfonso Gutiérrez is a partner and Ana Raquel Lapresta is a senior associate at Uría Menéndez.
+1 Alfonso Gutiérrez is a partner and Jokin Beltrán de Lubiano is an associate at Uría Menéndez.

 2 Law 15/2007 of 3 July 2007 on the Defence of Competition.